Shashikumar-ezhilarasu/Hospital-management-System/README.md

 <img width="1582" alt="terminalview" src="https://github.com/user-attachments/assets/7271beb5-fa53-4efb-b2b2-0dd2f61a1517" />

-I have also tried creating a react based UI for this code, but it is working properly. i was thinking to add this feture as a component to it .
+I have also tried creating a react based UI for this code, but it is working properly. i was thinking to add this feature as a component to the current project.

 <img width="1469" alt="Screenshot 2025-06-30 at 8 09 32 PM" src="https://github.com/user-attachments/assets/52c99053-a88e-4910-b2b5-7f6241a1bdc3" />